Founder & CEO2016 – 2021

 From Platform to Production

-The Jump wasn't just a tech platform—it was a content engine.
-Our community relationships led to producing Gutted, a 6-day van build-off festival that brought together 75+ creators and 35+ brand partners.
+The Jump wasn't just a tech platform—it was a content engine that led to the production of Gutted, a five-day reality TV show and festival bringing together DIY vanlife creators and the communities that love them.

 View Gutted Project